Boris Johnson pushes through suspension of British parliament

 ‘Pretty outrageous’

-Dominic Grieve, the former Conservative attorney general, who is among MPs seeking to prevent a no-deal Brexit on October 31st, described Mr Johnson’s decision to prorogue parliament as “deeply questionable” and “pretty outrageous”.
+Dominic Grieve, the former Conservative attorney general who is among MPs seeking to prevent a no-deal Brexit on October 31st, described Mr Johnson’s decision as “deeply questionable” and “pretty outrageous”.

 “Normally when we prorogue parliament, it’s for about 5-6 days maximum between sessions so I think this is pretty unprecedented,” he told the BBC.